Kishwaukee College: Student life

 Kishwaukee College is home to dozens of student clubs and organizations covering interests like dance, gaming, horticulture, government, leadership and more.
 The college also houses an art gallery, a theatre, an art collection and various arts and culture events throughout the year.
 Each spring, Kishwaukee College publishes the Kamelian, a literary and arts magazine.
 The Kamelian, first published in 1968, is the only Illinois literary arts magazine to have won three awards in the Community College Humanities Association National Literary Magazine Competition since 2000.

 Athletics

-The Kishwaukee College mascot is the Kougars.
+Kougars are the Kishwaukee College mascot.
 The Kougars compete in 14 men's and women's sports through the National Junior College Athletic Association.
 Kish competes in the NJCAA's Region 4 and in the Arrowhead Athletic Conference.
 The Kougars have won national championships in baseball (1999) and volleyball (2001, 2002, 2006, 2007, 2008).